Brain Awareness Video Contest Rules and Guidelines

-The Society for Neuroscience (SfN) is holding the Brain Awareness Video Contest to showcase entertaining and educational neuroscience concepts and activities.
+The Society for Neuroscience (SfN) runs the annual Brain Awareness Video Contest to showcase educational and entertaining neuroscience concepts and activities.

 All entrants in the Brain Awareness Video Contest agree to comply unconditionally with all the provisions set out in these Rules and Guidelines — any entrant who does not comply will be considered ineligible for participation.